Karish26/Railway-Reservation/README.md

 POST /api/v1/auth/register: Register a new user.
 POST /api/v1/auth/login: Authenticate a user and generate a JWT token.
-POST /api/v1/auth/logout: Logout the currently authenticated user and invalidate the JWT token.

 Train Management Endpoints:

 POST /api/v1/train/add: Add a new train to the system.
 (Requires ADMIN role)